andreigi/oliodigest/_pages/copy-trading.md

   teaser: /posts-images/copytrading.jpg
 ---

-I will get to the point, you came here to know who are the best traders to copy trading from, who has the most balanced and risk-appropriate trading strategies and from which exchange platform is the better value.
+I will get to the point, you came here to know who are the best traders to copy trade from, who has the most balanced and risk-appropriate trading strategies and from which exchange platform is the better value.

 So, probably you already know what copytrading is - your portfolio mirrors the trade position and size ratio of the master trader's portfolio; and then you pay